Karlen Avetisyan: Biography

-Since 1977 Avetisyan had been teaching in the Fine Arts College after P. Terlemezian, during 1996-2004 he served as a professor of composition at the Fine Arts Academy of Armenia.
+Since 1977 Avetisyan has been teaching in the Fine Arts College after P. Terlemezian, during 1996-2004 he served as a professor of composition at the Fine Arts Academy of Armenia.

 Karlen Avetisyan died on May 7, 2004.

 Works

 Karlen Avetisyan is the author of mural paintings (Grand Hotel Yerevan, 1999) and tapestry which are kept in House-Museum of Khachatur Abovyan (1973), curtain-tapestry in Sports and Music Hall after K. Demirchyan (1984).
-In 1990 he finished the tapestry based on sketch of Grigor Khanjyan, which is now kept in the depositary of Etchmiadzin Cathedral.
+In 1990 he finished the tapestry based on a sketch of Grigor Khanjyan, which is now kept in the depositary of Etchmiadzin Cathedral.

-Avetisyan worked on projection of historical monuments and has published books (Earthy Creations", Ararat the Mather of Dimensional Figures Light").
+Avetisyan worked on the projection of historical monuments and has published books (Earthy Creations", Ararat the Mather of Dimensional Figures Light").

 Avetisyan is famous for his graphic works: